 Heavy highway vehicle use tax.
 If you use certain highway trucks, truck-trailers, tractor-trailers, or buses in your trade or business, you may have to pay a federal highway motor vehicle use tax.
 See the Instructions for Form 2290 to find out if you must pay this tax and visit www.irs.gov/trucker for the most recent developments.

 Information returns.
 You may have to file information returns for wages paid to employees, certain payments of fees and other nonemployee compensation, interest, rents, royalties, real estate transactions, annuities, and pensions.
-You may also have to file an information return if you sold $5,000 or more of consumer products to a person on a buy-sell, deposit-commission, or other similar basis for resale.
-For details, see the 2009 General Instructions for Certain Information Returns for details and other payments that may require you to file a Form 1099.
+See Line I, later, and the 2012 General Instructions for Certain Information Returns for details and other payments that may require you to file a Form 1099.

 If you received cash of more than $10,000 in one or more related transactions in your trade or business, you may have to file Form 8300.
 For details, see Pub.
 1544.

-If you and your spouse each materially participate (see Material participation on page C-3) as the only members of a jointly owned and operated business, and you file a joint return for the tax year, you can elect to be treated as a qualified joint venture instead of a partnership.
+If you and your spouse each materially participate (see Material participation, later, in the instructions for line G) as the only members of a jointly owned and operated business and you file a joint return for the tax year, you can elect to be treated as a qualified joint venture instead of a partnership.
 This election, in most cases, will not increase the total tax owed on the joint return, but it does give each of you credit for social security earnings on which retirement benefits are based and for Medicare coverage.
 By making the election, you will not be required to file Form 1065 for any year the election is in effect and will instead report the income and deductions directly on your joint return.
 If you and your spouse filed a Form 1065 for the year prior to the election, the partnership terminates at the end of the tax year immediately preceding the year the election takes effect.

 Note.
 Mere joint ownership of property that is not a trade or business does not qualify for the election.